superfly/docs/getting-started/infrastructure/amazon-web-services.html.md

 ---
-title: Connect to Microsoft Azure
+title: Amazon Web Services
 layout: navigable_docs
 status: beta
-order: 2
+order: 1
 ---

 There are two basic ways to talk to a process running in your Fly.io VM: